MWPainter/thts-plus-plus/include/README.md

 return value descriptions.

-If details on the implementation of a function are needed, there are often (but not always) function level docstrings describing the implementation in the `.cc` files in the `src` directory.
+If details on the implementation of a function are needed, there are often (but not always) function level docstrings describing the implementation in the `.cpp` files in the `src` directory.

-Some notes on specific wordings used in this code: sink state
+Some notes on specific wordings used in this code: sink (state)
-: The word *sink* is used to refer to a final state in the
+: The word *sink* is used to refer to a final state in the environment leaf (node)
+: The word *leaf* generally refers to any node in a tree that will always have zero children (for any reason, such as hitting the maximum search depth)